rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/elasticSearch-in-12-commands-with-curl.md

 11. **Search for all products that have at least 1 of the following tags ['poultry, 'kampai', 'best-seller'], that are PUBLISHED, and in stock.
 Sorted by cheapest to most expensive**

+***Note:**
-Previous query just involved three conditions that must be ALL TRUE to hold.
+> Previous query just involved three conditions that must be ALL TRUE to hold.
 That's equivalent to "A and B and C".
+>

-In this query, we still have three conditions that have to be all true, but the 1st condition is marked as true if it has either "poultry", "kampai", or "best-seller".
+> In this query, we still have three conditions that have to be all true, but the 1st condition is marked as true if it has either "poultry", "kampai", or "best-seller".
 In this example, we introduce the syntax for "OR":
+>

 <details open><summary><i></i></summary><blockquote>